GlowstoneMC/docs/Getting_Started/first_run.rst

 --------------

 Once it is ready, the server will open itself on a TCP port.
 By default, this is port :code:`25565`, and can be changed in the server configuration.
-For more information, refer to the `Configuration Guide`_ section.
+For more information, refer to the :doc:`../Configuration_Guide/index` section.

 .. code-block:: none